Andy Ibáñez Player Props: Tigers vs. Blue Jays

-The Detroit Tigers and Andy Ibanez (.350 slugging percentage over his past 10 games, including one homer), take on starting pitcher Kevin Gausman and the Toronto Blue Jays at Comerica Park, Saturday at 1:10 PM ET.
+The Detroit Tigers and Andy Ibanez (.350 slugging percentage over his past 10 games, including one homer), take on starter Chris Bassitt and the Toronto Blue Jays at Comerica Park, Sunday at 1:40 PM ET.

+He had a one-hit performance in his most recent game (1-for-3) against the Blue Jays.

 Andy Ibáñez Game Info & Props vs. the Blue Jays